paultopia/murdersky/index.md

 > (\$20/night), but you’re closest bet to the airport is IHSP in Wicker
 > Park.

-> Also, it will always be cheaper to fly into Chicago and Megabus to
-> Iowa City, which is often more reliable than the airlines in the
-> winter.
-Maybe plan on staying an extra night in Chicago and picking up
-> some winter clothes while you’re there?

-(Editorial note: Megabus no longer runs to Iowa City, so that advice is out.
-There are other bus companies, but the bus stations in Chicago tend to be urine-soaked dens of crime and misery, so I don’t really recommend it.)

 My Canadian friend adds, regarding the cost of winter coats: